monfera/farris/README.md

 ## Coveralls

 This library is set up to integrate with Coveralls, and will automatically publish your coverage report to **coveralls.io** if you have created an account there.
+Coveralls reports are supported both for the browser through Karma, and for the node environment.

 ## Bublé